cho102/cs167_lab5/cho102_lab5/README.md

 ## Answers

 * (Q1) Do you think it will use your local cluster?
 Why or why not?
+</br>No, it will not.
 * (Q2) Does the application use the cluster that you started?
 How did you find out?
+</br>Yes.
+When I refresh the master web interface, it shows a completed application for CS167-Lab5.
 * (Q3) What is the Spark master printed on the standard output on IntelliJ IDEA?

 * (Q4) What is the Spark master printed on the standard output on the terminal?